 b.
 Remove Trace Dependents Arrows: This option removes all the arrows that are related to trace dependents.

 c.
-Remove All Arrows: This options helps you to remove all the arrows that is both Precedent arrows and Dependent arrows.
+Remove All Arrows: This option helps you to remove all the arrows that are both Precedent arrows and Dependent arrows.

-Here we have arrows that shows Trace Precedents as well as Trace Dependents.
+Here we have arrows that show Trace Precedents as well as Trace Dependents.

-To remove arrow you need to execute the following steps:
+To remove the arrow you need to execute the following steps:

-Go to the formula tab > in the formula auditing group > Click on Remove Arrow and As you click on any of the option you will see that all the arrows from the worksheet has disappeared.
+Go to the formula tab > in the formula auditing group > Click on Remove Arrow and As you click on any of the options you will see that all the arrows from the worksheet have disappeared.